glangmead/writing/frege_russell/frege_russell.md

 The script:

-- A : the proposition that A
+    --A : the proposition that A
-|- A : the judgment (assertion) that A holds
+    |-A : the judgment (assertion) that A holds

 It is syntactically valid only to put propositions in the position of A. And these are to be distilled from ordinary language by representing only the "conceptual content", i.e. the content that does not depend on whether it is expressed in active or passive voice, or other linguistic choices.

     |---A
       L_B : The judgment that B -> A

 Note that Frege uses truth tables to define B -> A, so it doesn't have the modern fullnes of meaning that we place on the modern notation.